benwiggy/PDFsuite/README.md

 # PDFsuite
 Python scripts for MacOS (OS X) that create, manipulate, and query PDF files

 These scripts provide 'front ends' to MacOS's Core Graphics APIs, thereby allowing the automation of a variety of tasks, such as creating bookets, applying Quartz Filters and querying page count of input PDFs.
+Most can be used directly in a shell, taking one or more PDF files as their argument.
+(The first two are slightly different.)
+As a result, they can be used in Automator actions very easily to produce Services or Drop-applets.

 1. Booklet Imposition (booklet.py)